MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/why-cds-work-with-data.md

 # Work with any data

-Common Data Service provides flexibility that makes it possible to work with any type of data, including relational, non-relational, image, file, relative search, or data lake.
+Common Data Service provides an abstraction that makes it possible to work with any type of data, including relational, non-relational, image, file, relative search, or data lake.
 There is no need to understand the type of data as Common Data Service exposes a set of data types that allow you to build up your model.
 The type of storage is optimized for the data type chosen.

 Data can be easily imported and exported with dataflows, Power Query, and Azure Data Factory.
 Dynamics customers can also utilize the Data Export Service.